 In June 2013, PaperlinX acquired Cadorit AB which provides digital solutions for the sign and print industry in Sweden.
 In October 2014, the Company acquired Total Supply, a leading sign industry supplier in New Zealand.

 In March 2015, PaperlinX sold its Canadian operations, Spicers Canada.
 In April 2015, the PaperlinX businesses in the UK, Benelux and Austria were placed into administration.
 In May 2015, the PaperlinX business in Poland was sold.
+In June 2015, the PaperlinX businesses in Ireland, Scandinavia and Spain were sold.

 Roll your mouse over the timeline to display additional details.